7 tips for a happy and healthy Thanksgiving

 5. Engage in physical activity

 Prepare for your special feast by getting some exercise beforehand.
 By getting active, you’ll create a calorie deficit before you’ve even started eating.
 It’s also easier to make smarter food choices after a workout since you’ve already done something good for your body.
 If you’re spending the day with your loved ones, going for walks can get everyone moving.
 Similarly, if there are children around, then a game of football or basketball combines both fun and fitness.
 Exercise also boosts your mental health, which we can all benefit from this Thanksgiving.
+Here are 6 additional training tips to help you stay on track this holiday season.

 6. Get plenty of rest